First United Co. (NASDAQ:FUNC) Short Interest Update

 First United Co.
-(NASDAQ:FUNC – Get Free Report) saw a large growth in short interest during the month of December.
-As of December 15th, there was short interest totalling 7,600 shares, a growth of 55.1% from the November 30th total of 4,900 shares.
-Approximately 0.1% of the company’s stock are short sold.
-Based on an average daily volume of 9,900 shares, the short-interest ratio is currently 0.8 days.
+(NASDAQ:FUNC – Get Free Report) was the recipient of a large increase in short interest during the month of December.
+As of December 15th, there was short interest totalling 7,600 shares, an increase of 55.1% from the November 30th total of 4,900 shares.
+Currently, 0.1% of the shares of the company are sold short.
+Based on an average daily volume of 9,900 shares, the days-to-cover ratio is presently 0.8 days.

-First United (NASDAQ:FUNC – Get Free Report) last released its earnings results on Monday, October 23rd.
-The bank reported $0.67 earnings per share for the quarter, topping the consensus estimate of $0.63 by $0.04.
+First United (NASDAQ:FUNC – Get Free Report) last announced its quarterly earnings data on Monday, October 23rd.
+The bank reported $0.67 EPS for the quarter, topping analysts’ consensus estimates of $0.63 by $0.04.
 The company had revenue of $18.70 million during the quarter, compared to the consensus estimate of $18.79 million.
-First United had a net margin of 21.45% and a return on equity of 13.19%.
-Equities analysts expect that First United will post 2.59 EPS for the current fiscal year.
+First United had a return on equity of 13.19% and a net margin of 21.45%.
+On average, research analysts anticipate that First United will post 2.59 earnings per share for the current year.

-Institutional investors have recently modified their holdings of the business.
-Huber Capital Management LLC grew its position in shares of First United by 163.5% during the 1st quarter.
-Huber Capital Management LLC now owns 113,972 shares of the bank’s stock valued at $1,922,000 after buying an additional 70,723 shares during the last quarter.
-Bank of Montreal Can bought a new stake in shares of First United during the 2nd quarter valued at about $277,000.
-EA Series Trust bought a new stake in shares of First United during the 2nd quarter valued at about $178,000.
-Royce & Associates LP grew its position in shares of First United by 53.2% during the 1st quarter.
-Royce & Associates LP now owns 24,307 shares of the bank’s stock valued at $410,000 after buying an additional 8,436 shares during the last quarter.
-Finally, Pinnacle Holdings LLC grew its position in shares of First United by 5.9% during the 1st quarter.
-Pinnacle Holdings LLC now owns 64,621 shares of the bank’s stock valued at $1,090,000 after buying an additional 3,600 shares during the last quarter.
-Institutional investors own 31.55% of the company’s stock.
+Hedge funds have recently made changes to their positions in the business.
+Osaic Holdings Inc. boosted its position in shares of First United by 9.2% during the 2nd quarter.
+Osaic Holdings Inc. now owns 7,647 shares of the bank’s stock valued at $109,000 after acquiring an additional 647 shares in the last quarter.
+Acadian Asset Management LLC acquired a new stake in First United during the first quarter valued at approximately $212,000.
+EA Series Trust bought a new stake in shares of First United in the 2nd quarter valued at approximately $178,000.
+State Street Corp raised its holdings in shares of First United by 11.1% in the 1st quarter.
+State Street Corp now owns 14,637 shares of the bank’s stock worth $330,000 after buying an additional 1,462 shares in the last quarter.
+Finally, Millennium Management LLC bought a new position in shares of First United during the 2nd quarter worth approximately $283,000.
+Institutional investors and hedge funds own 31.55% of the company’s stock.

 First United Corporation operates as the bank holding company for First United Bank & Trust that provides various retail and commercial banking services to businesses and individuals.
 It offers various deposit products, which includes checking, savings, and money market deposit accounts, as well as certificates of deposit.